Mirantis/mke-docs/content/docs/getting-started/obtain-license.md

 ## Obtain your MKE4 license

-1. Open an email from Mirantis Support with the subject Welcome to Mirantis’ CloudCare Portal and follow the instructions for logging in.

-2. If you did not receive the CloudCare Portal email, it is likely that you have not yet been added as a Designated Contact.
-To remedy this, contact your Designated Administrator.
+1. Locate the Welcome to Mirantis' CloudCare Portal email sent to you from Mirantis Support.
+If you do not have the email, confirm with your Designated Administrator that you have added as a Designated Contact.

 2. Click **Environments** in the top navigation bar of the MKE web UI.